MaxDeGeo/stock-watcher-spec/README.md

 * React
 * Styled Components

+# Other Information
+* Designs were followed as close as possible with time restraint.
+They may not be completely perfect or spot, but I wanted to limit time spent as recommended.
+* I was unsure as to whether or not design questions needed to be placed here.
+If so, I can update this README with the proper questions.

 # Demo API

 The data for the demo API can be found below.
 I used the six stock symbols found in the designs of the application.